LIVESTREAMING: Ofori-Atta censure committee sittings begin

 Source: www.ghanaweb.com

-Alban Bagbin, on Thursday, November 10 constituted an ad hoc committee to probe allegations in a vote of a censure motion against the embattled Finance Minister, Ken Ofori-Atta.
+The ad hoc committee probing the allegations in a vote of a censure motion against the embattled Finance Minister, Ken Ofori-Atta, has commenced.

 The 8-member ad hoc committee was made of Members of Parliament elected by the leadership of both sides of the House.